reactioncommerce/reaction-docs/developer/packages/registry.md

 A `registry` object can be any combination of properties, with `provides` and `name` being the only required elements.

+The registry is refreshed only on update/deleting the Package record in the database, on delete/addition of the package and restarting the app.

+Once registered, plugins are published to the client in the [Packages publication](https://github.com/reactioncommerce/reaction/blob/v1.8.0/server/publications/collections/packages.js).
+Inspecting this publication will give you some insight as to how and what parts of plugins are published to different parts of the app and how plugin settings can be public or private.

 ## A basic Register.js file

 Here's an example of the most basic `register.js` file.